Welcome to the Year 6 Web Page!

 Our RE topic for Half Term 5 was 'The Work of the Apostles'.

 We learned about the coming of the Holy Spirit to the apostles at Pentecost and how they spread the Gospel message to the world.
 We also considered our role as Christian witnesses, continuing the work of the first followers of Christ.

 We spent time thinking about what challenges us and how God can help us.
 Our red ribbons on the prayer tree are there as a reminder of our commitment to change and be the best versions of ourselves.

 The worship team helped prepare our school liturgy for candlemas when we remember Jesus being presented in the Temple and the words of Simeon as he described our Lord as 'The Light of the World'.
 It was beautiful and made us reflect on the importance of letting the light of Jesus shine in our lives...

 RE Topic Spring 1 was: Jesus the Bread of Life

-We will learn about the Passover meal and how it links to the Last Supper and the Mass.
-We will discuss how a belief in the Eucharist shapes the life of a Catholic and how the Our Father Prayer should inform our lives.
+We learned about the Passover meal and how it links to the Last Supper and the Mass.
+We discussed how a belief in the Eucharist shapes the life of a Catholic and how the Our Father Prayer should inform our lives.

 Our R.E. topic Autumn 2 was Justice